Eglinton Castle: The castle

 The ancient seat of the Earls of Eglinton, it is located just south of the town of Kilwinning.
 The original Eglinton Castle was burnt by the Earl of Glencairn in 1528.
-The current castle was built between 1797 and 1802 in Gothic castellated style dominated by a central 100 ft large round keep and four 70 ft outer towers, it was second only to Culzean Castle in appearance and grandeur.
+The current castle was built between 1797 and 1802 in Gothic castellated style dominated by a central 100 ft large round keep and four 70 ft outer towers.
 The foundation stone of the new Eglinton Castle in Kilwinning was laid in 1797, the 12th Earl of Eglinton, was proud to have the ceremony performed by Alexander Hamilton of Grange, grandfather of the American Hero Alexander Hamilton.